C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 Copy [scenarios/scenario1/inventory-scenario1](inventory-scenario1) in [ansible-playbook/](../../ansible-playbook/).

 The parameters:
-* ansible_host: host's address; public address if in a Cloud environment.
+* ansible_host: host's address; public address if in a Cloud environment
-* ansible_user: administrator's username.
+* ansible_user: administrator's username
-* ansible_password: administrator's password..<br />
+* ansible_password: administrator's password<br />
 need to be configured accordingly.

 NOTE: dc01 is the Root Domain Controller, dc02 is the Child Domain Controller; to swap the hosts in "DCs_parent" and "DCs_child" groups.